-Diamond clarity characteristics is how we refer to the inclusions within diamonds.
-You might consider diamond inclusions to be good or bad depending on inclusion type, location, or the extent that they cover a percentage of the diamond.
+Diamond clarity characteristics are how we refer to the inclusions within diamonds.
+You might consider diamond inclusions to be good or bad depending on inclusion type, locationThe extent, visibility, and size of inclusions also play a factor..

 Some people decide whether diamond inclusions are desirable or not based on the degree of visibility with or without magnification.
 For example, if you're looking for a diamond which is eye clean then you might consider a diamond with inclusions that are readily visible without magnification to be bad.

 While another person might be perfectly comfortable being able to see the inclusions within their diamond readily and immediately without magnification.